aurielfournier/CV/new_CV.md

 ## Grants

-2015 **Travel Grant** $500 Association of Field Ornithologists/Wilson Ornithological Society/Society of Canadian Ornithologsits Conference
+2015 **Travel Grant** $500 Association of Field Ornithologists/Wilson Ornithological Society/Society of Canadian Ornithologists Conference

 2015 **The Frances M. Peacock Scholarship for Native Bird Habitat** $4000 The Use of Stable Isotopes, eBird and Species Distribution Models to Assess Migratory Connectivity of Fall Migrationg Rails